The Sports Law Review: Japan

 In addition, the Japan Sports Agency set forth the Governance Code for National Sport Federation Members in June 2019, and the Governance Code for General Sport Organisations in August 2019.4

 In accordance with the Governance Code for National Sport Federation Members, from 2020, each member sports organisation shall be required to explain and disclose the extent of their compliance to the 13 general rules (including the relevant reasons and details) as set forth in the Governance Code, such as the management of conflicts of interest.
-Member sports organisations shall also be subject to compliance audits by the organising body, which consists of Japan Sports Association, Japanese Olympic Committee, and Japanese Para-Sports Association.
+Member sports organisations shall also be subject to compliance audits by the organising body, which consists of the Japan Sports Association, the Japanese Olympic Committee and the Japanese Para-Sports Association.

-Other general sports organisations are encouraged to adopt the Governance Code for General Sport Organisations and explain and disclose the extent of their compliance to the five general rules, such as fair and proper accounting process.
+Other general sports organisations are encouraged to adopt the Governance Code for General Sport Organisations and explain and disclose the extent of their compliance to the five general rules, such as a fair and proper accounting process.

 Apart from the above, subject to their respective characteristics, many National Sport Federations (NF) and sports organisations that operate a national league set forth and publish their internal rules or regulations to secure proper operation.
 For example, the Japan Football Association (the JFA) governs their organisation under their published rules and the J. League has published regulations regarding the governance of their own and member clubs.
-Among others, the J. League has set forth a rule regarding the issuance of the J. League club licence5, which is required for the participation in professional football leagues operated by the J. League.
+Among others, the J. League has set forth a rule regarding the issuance of the J. League club licence,5 which is required for participation in the professional football leagues operated by the J. League.

 iii Corporate liability

-As described in Section I.i above, most sports organisations in Japan are formed as corporations or non-profit corporations, and the directors of these forms (such as torishimariyaku of corporations or riji of non-profit corporations) are generally subject to the same duties and liabilities as directors of typical corporations or non-profit corporations, such as the duty of care and duty of loyalty and potential liabilities to the corporation or a third party for damages.67
+As described in Section I.i above, most sports organisations in Japan are formed as corporations or non-profit corporations, and the directors of these forms (such as torishimariyaku of corporations or riji of non-profit corporations) are generally subject to the same duties and liabilities as directors of typical corporations or non-profit corporations, such as the duty of care and duty of loyalty and potential liabilities to the corporation or a third party for damages.6 7

 The dispute resolution system